The Solar Power Investment Tax Credit (ITC)

-The federal solar tax credit, also known as the investment tax credit (ITC), allows you to deduct 30 percent of the cost of installing a solar energy system from your federal taxes.
+The federal solar power Investment Tax Credit (ITC), allows you to deduct a percent of the cost of installing a solar energy system from your federal taxes.
 The ITC applies to both residential and commercial systems, and there is no cap on its value.
-Thanks to the ITC, the averages solar homeowner saves over $5,000 on the cost of going solar in 2019.
+Thanks to the ITC, the average solar homeowner currenlty saves over $5,000 on the cost of going solar.

 We recommend you act quickly to avoid the year-end crunch, and be sure to get a commitment from your installer about their ability to complete construction by year end.

 * These fields are required.